 - 1. Both repositories are controlled by you.
-In this case you can simple execute brig who ami on both repositories and add them with brig remote add as described in the following. - 2.
+In this case you can simple execute brig whoami on both repositories and add them with brig remote add as described in the following. - 2.
 You want to sync with somebody you know.
-In this case you should both execute brig who ami and send its output over a trusted side channel.
+In this case you should both execute brig whoami and send its output over a trusted side channel.
 Personally, I use a secure messenger like Signal, but you can also use any channel you like, including encrypted mail or meeting up with the person in question. - 3.
-You don't know each other: Get to know each other and the proceed like in the second point.
-There is no way to know if somebody is the person he is pretending to be, so validate that over a separate channel that's sadly something where brig can't help you yet.
+You don't know each other.
+Get to know each other and the proceed like in the second point.
 If you need to get a hint of what users use a certain domain, you can use brig net locate to get a list of those: